 5. DON’T cycle at night without lights.
 It’s dangerous and punishable.
 Be prepared to pay a fine and buy a light from the police if you’re caught.
 DO buy a proper bike light and attach it securely to your two-wheeler.
 Remember to turn it on at dusk!

 6. DON’T walk on the bike paths.
 Or stand on them, studying a map.
 There are kamikazes on two wheels out there, with no mercy for clueless tourists.
 Step into a bike path without looking both ways and someone’s gonna get hurt.
 DO note bicycle lanes marked with a bike symbol.
-When the CHA-CHING of a bike bell sounds, get out of the way as quickly as possible.
+When the CHA-CHING of a bike bell sounds, get out of the way!
 And when in Amsterdam, do as Amsterdammers do: walk on the sidewalk, not the bike path.

 7. DON’T bring a car into Amsterdam.
 In a city built in the 12th century, it’s a liability.
 Parking is sparse and expensive.
 Regulations are enforced 24/7.
 Illegally parked vehicles are fined outrageously and towed within 24 hours.

 DO commute by foot, bike, tram, bus and metro.
 Amsterdam’s manageable size and flat geography make it ideal for pedestrians, especially when the weather is nice.
 Public transport is affordable and efficient.
 When walking, be alert for bikes and trams.
 Every year, tourists die or are injured when crossing the street, in collisions with trams traveling in the opposite direction.
 Taxis, buses, emergency vehicles and some bozos also use the tram lanes, adding to the need for vigilance.